Okelm/okelm.github.io/content/blog/ramda/index.md

 Handling UI is inherently connected with side effects.
 Either from user interactions with a UI, or when fetching data and depending on the response.

-You can use `R.when` to fire-and-forget any function (just be careful with interpreting `gt` which stands for grater than https://github.com/ramda/ramda/issues/1497)
+You can use `R.when` to fire-and-forget any function (just be careful with interpreting `gt`, which stands for greater than https://github.com/ramda/ramda/issues/1497)

 ```js
 export const sideEffectRamda = (date, navigate) =>